 LAA derivate: Tetrahexyldecyl ascorbate, aka Vitamin C ester

 Given how difficult it is to deliver L-Ascorbic acid into the skin, researchers have been trying to find more stable forms of Vitamin C for cosmetic use for some time.
 The primary goal was to find derivatives that are stable, enhance penetration and are easy to formulate at a healthy skin pH.
 One of the most stable types of Vitamin C was discovered in the form of Tetrahexyldecyl ascorbate (a Vitamin C ester).
 Unlike L-Ascorbic acid, this compound is oil soluble and stable, making it ideal for skin penetration due to its fatty acid components.
 It is also less irritating, longer lasting and penetrates 3 times more deeply into the skin!
-Studies have shown that Tetrahexyldecyl ascorbate promotes up to 50% more collagen production compared to L-Ascorbic acid and the enhanced penetration also means that a lesser percentage is sufficient to achieve these results.
+Studies have shown that Tetrahexyldecyl ascorbate can promote up to 50% more collagen production compared to L-Ascorbic acid and the enhanced penetration also means that a lesser percentage is sufficient to achieve these results.
 A win-win!

-Plant derived Vitamin C
+Plant Derived Vitamin C

 As previously mentioned, concentration is a determining factor when it comes to reaping the benefits of topically applied Vitamin C. The plant kingdom hardly has a shortage of powerfully potent antioxidant-containing samples but let's take a closer look at what the concentration means for our skin.

-Looking at these examples one can see how difficult it is to achieve a 8% or above concentration of Vitamin C solely from plants.
 Whilst plants offer incredibly bioactive, multi-nutrient support to the skin, they will only contain a fraction of the concentration of Vitamin C needed to have visible dermal impact that lab synthesized Vitamin C has been shown to achieve.

 A side note regarding internal supplementation: